DataBiosphere/terra-axon-examples/dataproc/dataproc_workspace_dashboard.md

 # Overview

-This workspace shows how to start a [Dataproc](https://cloud.google.com/dataproc) (managed Spark) cluster, with Hail installed, on Enterprise Terra, and how to submit batch jobs to the cluster as well as how to run an interactive notebook on the Hail cluster.
+This workspace shows how to start a [Dataproc](https://cloud.google.com/dataproc) (managed Spark) cluster, with Hail installed, on Verily Workbench, and how to submit batch jobs to the cluster as well as how to run an interactive notebook on the Hail cluster.

 It uses an example that annotates significant GWAS results with gnomAD using [Hail](https://hail.is/).